kos-lang/kos/doc/grammar.md

 Base is a `0` or a decimal integer number.
 Base is followed by a `.`.

-The optional mantissa following the `.` conists of any number of digits.
+The optional mantissa following the `.` consists of any number of digits.

 Exponent is `e`, `E`, `p` or `P` followed by an optional sign `+` or `-`, followed by a decimal number.